I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 Dinosaurs from "Jurassic Park"

-An acquaintance, a high school teacher, told me about a time he showed his students the movie Jurassic Park.
+An acquaintance, a high school teacher, told me about a time he showed his students the movie, Jurassic Park.
 At the end of the film, some of his students thought dinosaurs were still alive on our planet.
 Not that the students were stupid.
-The movie was realistic enough to make the dinosaurs appear real in their mind's eye.
+The movie was realistic enough to make the dinosaurs appear real in their mind's eyes.

 The movie's detail and realistic images of various dinosaurs, along with the story, acting, and sound, created a realistic world from Crichton's bestselling novel.

 The original movie focuses on a devastating effort to produce and clone dinosaurs for an innovative theme park.

 The franchise began in 1990 when Spielberg grabbed the rights of the unpublished book.
 Universal Pictures and Amblin Entertainment purchased the rights to the novel.